 In 2021, the garden is reopened from March 20 – May 9, with a theme “Paradijs voor kinderen” (Children Paradise), with flowers that were planted in October 2020.
 Tourists from other continents (like Asia and North America) wouldn’t be able to visit the garden due to travel restrictions, most of the visitors in 2021 are domestic visitors or coming from the neighboring countries including Germany and Belgium.
 The number of visitors dropped in half, as compared with previous years, but still, it brings the garden life – precautions are still in places like social distancing and mask-wearing.
 The situation in the Netherlands is relieved in the year 2021 and hopefully, the garden’s reopening will bring some hope and light to the public.

 Outside the garden is the long field of tulips and flowers that created the picture everybody saw on the internet.
-But if you decide to get active, there is a bike rental place (the only bike rental company in the area) across the entrance of the Keukenhof garden where visitors could rent a bike on an hourly basis.
-Rent a Bike van Dam has a wide range of different bikes that is suitable for many types of visitors.
+But if you decide to get active, there is a bike rental place (the only bike rental company in the area) across the entrance of the Keukenhof Garden where visitors can rent a bike on an hourly basis.
+Rent a Bike Van Dam has a wide range of different bikes that are suitable for many types of visitors.
 The helpful staff also provides information and free maps about 4 different routes for you to see the flower fields, and dunes (even the coast), and explore the surrounding areas!

 Bike Rental route map, check out here.